SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_2815eaab-2425-4eff-8038-3f7d5a3b8b11_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Potential DNS Tunnel"

+    Detects domain name which is longer than 95 characters.
+Long domain names are distinctive of DNS tunnels.

+    - **Effort:** advanced

 ??? abstract "Potential RDP Connection To Non-Domain Host"

     Detects logons using NTLM to hosts that are potentially not part of the domain using RDP (TermSrv).
 Event ID 8001 corresponds to outgoing NTLM authentication traffic and TermSrv stands for RDP Terminal Services Server.
 Check if the contacted host is legitimate.
 To use this detection rule, enable logging of outbound NTLM authentications on all domain controllers, using the following Group Policy (GPO) - Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options > Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers -> Define this policy setting: Audit all.